 Charting Your Path to Greater Success and FREEDOM

-December 20, 2022
+DecemberĀ 20, 2022

 September 6, 2022 marked the 500-year anniversary of the first circumnavigation of the globe.

-1484 by Pope Alexander VI in the Treaty of Tordesillas between Spain and Portugal.
+This great feat was precipitated by a decree in 1484 by Pope Alexander VI in the Treaty of Tordesillas between Spain and Portugal.

 Portugal was granted control over the valuable eastern trading route to the Spice Islands/East Indies (modern day Malaysia) by way of the Cape of Good Hope at the southern tip of Africa.

-King Charles I turned to an ambitious sailor from, as fate would have it, Portugal, to lead an expedition westward in search of that new path to the East Indies.
+Spain needed a new route, so King Charles I turned to an ambitious sailor from, as fate would have it, Portugal, to lead an expedition westward in search of that new path to the East Indies.

 History knows that sailor as Ferdinand Magellan.